Tax Talk & Business Tips

 Important: Always distribute 100% of collected tips to employees.
 Using tips for other purposes—even with employee agreement—can result in significant penalties.

-A structured deposit process reduces risk and improves accountability.
+A consistent deposit process reduces errors and minimizes theft risk:

-• Have one employee prepare the deposit and another deliver it to the bank
+• One employee prepares the deposit, another takes it to the bank.

-• Always count cash in a secure, private setting with two employees present
+• Always count in private, ideally with two people present.

 Final Thoughts